tejas238/OOP-Projects/README.md

 # CS202 Projects – Object Oriented Programming in C++

-**Star Explorng Game**
+**Star Exploring Game**

--Procedurally generated star system allows user exploration to discover a planet with life.
+* Procedurally generated star system allows user exploration to discover a planet with life.
--A planet with life depends on several factors- distance from the local sun, composition, number of moons, atmosphere & velocity.
+* A planet with life depends on several factors- distance from the local sun, composition, number of moons, atmosphere & velocity.
 These factors affect each other and the passage of time causes these to change.
--ADT implements a DLL for all planets in a solar system and an array of DLLs for a solar systems in a galaxy -Velocity and mass of spaceship affects its position in space and the chosen planet to investigate depends on which planet exerts highest gravitational force on the spaceship.
+* ADT implements a DLL for all planets in a solar system and an array of DLLs for a solar systems in a galaxy
+* Velocity and mass of spaceship affects its position in space and the chosen planet to investigate depends on which planet exerts highest gravitational force on the spaceship.
--Preset planet conditions are read from an external file which depend on planet object's variables.
+* Preset planet conditions are read from an external file which depend on planet object's variables.
--Inheritence is implemented derived classes such as planet/spaceship to behave like fundamental classes such as mass/time.
+* Inheritence is implemented derived classes such as planet/spaceship to behave like fundamental classes such as mass/time.

 **Plane\_Boarding\_ADT**